mulesoft-labs/raml-for-jax-rs/jaxrs-to-raml/README.md

 NOTE: Not all sorts of types are supported.
 The current implementation only supports Java primitive types.

-### Using the maven plugin
+### Using the Maven plugin
-The [jax-rs-test-resources](/jaxrs-test-resources/pom.xml) contains an example usage of how to setup the plugin.
+The [jaxrs-test-resources](jaxrs-test-resources/) contains an example usage of how to setup the plugin.

 This plugin should be run minimally after the compile goal, since it needs the compiled classes of the project for RAML generation.

 The example provided above shows all the possible configurations.
 None of them are mandatory however.
-The [jax-rs-test-resources](/jaxrs-test-resources/pom.xml) pom file shows what the default values are.
+The [jaxrs-test-resources](jaxrs-test-resources/pom.xml) pom file shows what the default values are.

 For convenience, we list the configurations here:
 - input - The input is the directory where to fetch the target classes.